 This is a conservative Muslim country so sensitive tourists should avoid shorts, short skirts, tight clothes and tank tops except on a beach.
-Hair cover is not neccessary for women.
+Hair cover is not necessary for women.

 Western food is available in hotels but elsewhere the cuisine tends towards rice/Indian style offerings.
 Muscat has several international options.
 Good restaurants and hotels usually serve alcohol.

 A Brief History of Oman

 Although there are signs of stone-age habitation in Wattayah near Muscat, the country was hardly recognised until a series of Persian (now Iran) dynasties took control of the peninsula from 6thC BC.